practicingruby/practicing-ruby-paid/posts/v7/005-low-level.md

 everything.
 Program code, data, and the system stack all reside in the same 16-bit addressing space.
-What's more, virtually all flow control is handled by manipulating a single index (the program counter) that indicates the next instruction to be executed by the processor.
+What's more, virtually all flow control is handled by manipulating a single index (the program counter) that indicates memory address of the next instruction to be executed by the processor.

 This "all in one bucket" approach is a double-edged sword.
 It makes it harder to write safe programs, but the tradeoff is that the storage model itself is very